-Nine key financial strategies for recovery after a natural disaster
+Nine key financial strategies for recovery after a disaster

 Tools and resources to help homeowners and renters make financial decisions.

-Financial recovery after a natural disaster, like the flooding this week in mid-Michigan, involves many decisions by homeowners and renters.
-Occasionally, Michigan residents deal with tornados, severe thunderstorms and other severe weather-related events.
+Financial recovery after a natural disaster involves many decisions by homeowners and renters.
+Occasionally, Michigan residents deal with floods, tornadoes, severe thunderstorms, power outages, and other severe weather-related events.
 Where do I start?
 Where will I live?
 What is next?
-Several tools and resources are available to help from Extension’s Disaster Education Network (EDEN) and the Michigan Department of Insurance and Financial Services.

-Tools to help you sort out the pieces of your financial recovery puzzle are contained in Recovery After Disaster: The Family Financial Toolkit.
+Tools to help you sort out the pieces of your financial recovery puzzle are contained in the Recovery After Disaster: The Family Financial Toolkit-Michigan Version

-Unit 2 discusses these key strategies that all disaster survivors should know:
+Unit 2 discusses key strategies that all disaster survivors should know: